Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Verified outputs: guaranteed enclosures for quantities of interest

-\begin{thr}[Certified adjoint-enhanced enclosure] Assume the NK hypotheses (C1)--(C3) hold on $B_{\rho}$, and let $\mathcal J$ satisfy \eqref{eq:qoi:DJ-lip}.
+\begin{theorem}[Certified adjoint-enhanced enclosure] Assume the NK hypotheses (C1)--(C3) hold on $B_{\rho}$, and let $\mathcal J$ satisfy Assumption~\ref{ass:qoi:DJ-lip}.
 Let $z_h\in V$ be any computable approximation of the adjoint state in \eqref{eq:qoi:adjoint}, and let $\mathcal G(z_h)$ be its adjoint residual \eqref{eq:qoi:adj-res}.
 Then, the exact output admits the certified enclosure

 where